shieldworks/aegis/README.md

 ## **Notary** (`aegis-notary`)

-A [Kubernetes Controller][k8s-controller] that lets **Safe** and the **Sidecar**s to securely communicate with each other.
+A [Kubernetes Controller][k8s-controller] that lets **Safe** and the **Sidecar**s securely communicate with each other.

 ## **Sentinel** (`aegis-sentinel`)

-**Sentinel** is a pod that you can shell in and do administrative tasks such as registering secrets for workloads.
+**Sentinel** is a pod you can shell in and do administrative tasks such as registering secrets for workloads.

 **Sentinel** is a Swiss army knife that should **NOT** run on production.
 If you